 Somerville Lake currently plays a pivotal role in availability of parks and open space in Burleson, Lee, and Washington Counties as well as the surrounding region.
-The amount of acreage classified for recreation would reduce from 3,528 acres to 2,091 acres for HDR and from 289 acres to 149 acres for MRML-LDR with implementation of the proposed MP.
+The amount of acreage classified for recreation will reduce from 3,528 acres to 2,052 acres for HDR and from 289 acres to 149 acres for MRML-LDR with implementation of the MP.
 These land reclassifications reflect changes in land management and land uses that have occurred since 1963 at Somerville Lake.
-The conversion of these lands would have no effect on current or projected public use or visual aesthetics as views from natural and recreation areas would remain in place.
-Furthermore, designation of 1,069 acres as ESA, 14,594 acres as MRML-WM lands, and keeping 149 acres as MRML-LDR lands would protect lands that are aesthetically pleasing and available for passive recreation activity and limit future development.
-All new utilities would be built along existing right of ways and the 7 proposed utility corridors to limit aesthetics impacts to natural landscapes.
-Additionally, proposed resource objectives places an emphases on increasing public education on recreation, nature, cultural resources, and ecology resources at Somerville Lake.
-Therefore, under the Proposed Action, there would be no short- and long-term minor, adverse impacts to aesthetic resources as a result of implementing the proposed MP.
+The conversion of these lands will have no effect on current or projected public use or visual aesthetics as views from natural and recreation areas will remain in place.
+Furthermore, designation of 1,069 acres as ESA, 14,244 acres as MRML-WM, 389 acres as MRML-VM, and keeping 149 acres as MRML-LDR will protect lands that are aesthetically pleasing and available for passive recreation activity and limit future development.
+All new utilities will be built along existing right of ways and the seven utility corridors to limit aesthetics impacts to natural landscapes.
+Additionally, the resource objectives places an emphases on increasing public education on recreation, nature, cultural resources, and ecology resources at Somerville Lake.
+Therefore, implementation of the Proposed Action Alternative will result in no impacts to aesthetic resources as a result of implementing the MP.